opentoonz/opentoonz_docs/source/painting_animation_levels.rst

     1. Select the drawing you want to use as a reference for the current animation level.

-    2. Right-click in the color model viewer and choose Use Current Frame from the menu that opens.
+    2. Right-click in the Color Model viewer and choose **Use Current Frame** from the menu that opens.

 .. tip:: **To store a color model together with a palette in the studio palette:**

     1. Load the color model to associate it to the current level palette.

-    2. Store the level palette in the studio palette (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).
+    2. Store the level palette in the Studio Palette (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).

 .. tip:: **To associate a color model to a palette already saved in the studio palette:**

-    1. In the studio palette select the palette to which you want to associate a color model, and do one of the following:
+    1. In the Studio Palette select the palette to which you want to associate a color model, and do one of the following:

-    - Choose File > Load Color Model.
+    - Choose File > **Load Color Model...**.

-    - Right-click the palette in the studio palette tree and choose Load Color Model from the menu that opens (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).
+    - Right-click the palette in the studio palette tree and choose **Load Color Model...** from the menu that opens (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).

     2. Retrieve the color model from the browser that opens.

-.. note:: If the color model uses a palette different from the one stored in the studio palette, you will be prompted whether to keep or to overwrite it.
+.. note:: If the color model uses a palette different from the one stored in the Studio Palette, you will be prompted whether to keep it or to overwrite it.

 .. tip:: **To retrieve a color model stored in the studio palette:**

-    Load the palette it is associated to from the studio palette as the current level palette (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).
+    Load the palette it's associated to from the Studio Palette as the current level palette (see  :ref:`Using the Studio Palette <using_the_studio_palette>`  for details).

 .. tip:: **To remove the association of a palette to a color model:**

-    Right-click in the color model viewer and choose Remove Color Model from the menu that opens.
+    Right-click in the Color Model viewer and choose **Remove Color Model** from the menu that opens.

 .. |apply_match_lines| image:: /_static/painting_animation_levels/apply_match_lines.png